-Ι The Board of Directors recommends you vote FOR the owing proposals: For Against Abstain 1.
-To approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2019.
-0 Ο Ο For Against Abstain 4.
-To approve, on an advisory basis, the compensation of the Bank's executive officers. Ο Ο 0 2.
-To ratify the appointment of KPMG as the Bank's independent registered public accounting firm for the fiscal year ending December 31 2020 0 0 Ο 3.
-5. To amend Article 12 of the Bank's Articles of Incorporation to delete a provision that requires that the Board always nominate the Chief Executive Officer as one of the Ο Ο 0 For Withhold two Directors to be elected by the holders of all of the common shares.
-3a.
-Mario Covo 0 Ο 6.
-To transact such other business as may properly come before the Annual Meeting or any postponements or adjournments thereof.
-Plea use sign exactly as your name(s) appear(s) hereon.
-When sign exactly as your name(s) appear(s) hereon.
-When sig gning as attorne y, executor, pers sonally.
+D30573-P49447KEEP TH IIS PORTIO N FOR YO UR RECORDS THIS PRO XY CAI RD IS V ALID ONL Y WH IEN SIGNED AND DATED.
+AND RETU RN THIS PO RTION ONLY BANC D LATINOAMERICANO DE COMERCIO EXTERIOR, S.A. e Board of Directors recommends you vote FOR the lowing proposals: For Against Abstain • 1.
+To approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2020.
+0 0 Ο For Against Abstain 4.
+To approve, on an advisory basis, the compensation the Bank's executive officers. of O Ο Ο 2.
+To ratify the appointment of KPMG as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2021.
+0 0 0 5.
+To transact such other business as may properly cor before the Annual Meeting or any postponements ne or 3.
+Election of Directors adjournments thereof.
+FOR HOLDERS OF CLASS E SHARES: ELECTION OF ONE DIRECTOR.
+For Withhold 3a.
+Miguel Heras Castro Ο Ο FOR HOLDERS OF CLASS A, CLASS B AND CLASS E SHARES: ELECTION OF TWO DIRECTORS TO REPRESENT THE HOLDERS OF ALL CLASSES OF COMMON STOCKS.
+For Withhold 3b.
+Isela Costantini 0 D 3c.
+Alexandra M. Aguirre Ο 0 per ase sign exactly as your name(s) appear(s) hereon.
+When sig ministrator, or other fiduciary, please give full title as such.
+Joir sonally.
 All holders must sign.
-If a corporation or partnership. please s ign in fu ll corporate Sign nature [PLEASE SIGN WITHIN BOX] Date Sig nature (Joint Owners) Date
+If a corporation or partnership, partnership name by authorized officer. ning as nt owne please si attorney rs should ign in ful r, executor, d each sign l corporate Sig nature [PLEASE SIGN WITHIN BOX] Date Sign ature (Joint Owners) Date